-Upon request by any full or part-time York graduate student who is a member of the bargaining unit and who submits her Master's thesis/Ph.D dissertation for defence or, where permitted by her graduate program, submits a Major Research Paper instead of a Master's thesis, the employer shall grant such an individual up to \$200 towards the cost of the final form of her Major Research Paper or up to \$300 towards the cost of production of the final form of her Master's thesis, and, where applicable, up to \$400 towards the cost of production of the final form of her Doctoral dissertation, on receipt of an invoice substantiating costs incurred.
+Upon request by any full or part-time York graduate student who is a member of the bargaining unit or who has been a member of the bargaining unit and who submits her Master's thesis/Ph.D. dissertation for defence or, where permitted by her graduate program, submits a Major Research Paper instead of a Master's thesis, the employer shall grant such an individual up to \$200 towards the cost of the final form of her Major Research Paper or up to \$300 towards the cost of production of the final form of her Master's thesis, and, where applicable, up to \$400 towards the cost of production of the final form of her Doctoral dissertation, on receipt of an invoice substantiating costs incurred.